mloughran/api_cache/README.md

   :fail =>          # Value returned instead of exception on failure }
 ```
 Before using the APICache you should set the cache to use.
 By default an in memory hash is used - obviously not a great idea.
-Thankfully APICache can use any moneta store, so for example if you wanted to use memcache you'd do this:
+Thankfully APICache can use any moneta store (you may need the Moneta gem if not already installed: https://github.com/minad/moneta), so for example if you wanted to use memcache you'd do this:
 ```ruby
 APICache.store = Moneta.new(:Memcached)
 ```